Pillars of Society (1935 film): Synopsis

 In America, at the turn of the twentieth century, Norwegian immigrant Johann Tonnessen is a successful farmer.
 A friend of his, who manages a circus, invites Johann to travel with the circus on their upcoming tour of Norway and return to the town Johann emigrated from twenty years before.

-Meanwhile, in Johann’s hometown in Norway, Consul Karsten Bernick is one of the wealthiest, most celebrated citizens.
+Meanwhile, in Johann's hometown in Norway, Consul Karsten Bernick is one of the wealthiest, most celebrated citizens.
 He rules the town and owns a shipyard, which he intends to hand down eventually to his beloved young son Olaf, who is obsessed with America and the Wild West.
-Consul Bernick’s wife Betty is Johann’s sister.
+Consul Bernick's wife Betty is Johann's sister.
 The Bernicks also have a young woman living with them named Dina, an orphan they adopted as a child.
 Bernick treats Dina with kindness, but his wife treats her like a maid.

 When the circus arrives in town, Dina and Olaf are thrilled and excited to meet Johann, but the rest of the town reacts coolly to him.
-It turns out they all believe Dina is Johann’s illegitimate child, which Dina has been kept unaware of.
+It turns out they all believe Dina is Johann's illegitimate child, which Dina has been kept unaware of.
 As Dina and Johann get to know each other, an attraction grows.
 Dina hates the town, and Johann invites Dina to come to America with him to work on his farm and start a new life.

-Consul Bernick visits Johann and admits that he has been telling the town Dina is Johann’s illegitimate daughter, when she is actually Bernick’s own illegitimate daughter.
+Consul Bernick visits Johann and admits that he has been telling the town Dina is Johann's illegitimate daughter, when she is actually Bernick's own illegitimate daughter.
 Bernick promises to tell Dina this, but before he has a chance, Betty scolds her for taking Olaf to the circus, where they both spent time with Johann.
 Betty thinks this is scandalous.
-Dina runs back to the circus, where she reveals to Johann that Bernick has also been telling the entire town for years that Johann embezzled a large sum of money from Bernick’s company, before leaving for America twenty years before.
+Dina runs back to the circus, where she reveals to Johann that Bernick has also been telling the entire town for years that Johann embezzled a large sum of money from Bernick's company, before leaving for America twenty years before.
 Johann confronts Bernick about this additional lie.
-Bernick admits he felt the lie about the embezzlement was necessary to cover his own business failures and maintain his place in society until he could reestablish his fortune.
+Bernick admits he felt the lie about the embezzlement was necessary to cover his own business failures and maintain his place in society until he could rebuild his fortune.